 Running speed: 10.5 knots (12mph)

 The SV Steelhead typically operates from March through December, mainly on Lake Michigan although occasionally assisting with other Great Lakes projects.
-The SV Steelhead is the only one of the four State research vessels that use on-board crew accommodations and has five berths.
-The galley contains a refrigerator, stove/oven, microwave, sink with heated water, and small table.
+The SV Steelhead is the only one of the four state research vessels that use on-board crew accommodations and has five berths.
+The galley contains a refrigerator, stove/oven, microwave, sink with heated water and small table.
 There is a small shower and electric toilet.

-Safety equipment onboard includes fire extinguishers, smoke alarms, flares, bilge pump, alarm bells for pressure and heat in the engine room, and an engine room automatic fire suppression system.
+Safety equipment onboard includes fire extinguishers, smoke alarms, flares, AED, bilge pump, alarm bells for pressure and heat in the engine room, and an engine room automatic fire suppression system.
 The vessel is equipped with EPIRB (an emergency locator beacon), meteorological equipment, a marine radio to determine weather conditions, and navigational aids including radar, Loran, GPS, a chart plotter, depth sounder, autopilot, and computer-aided charting systems.

 The vessel was designed for fishing suspended and bottom gill nets as well as trawls.
-The vessel also provides an excellent platform for use of most habitat sampling gear, including sonar, cameras, and dredges.
+The vessel also provides an excellent platform for use of most habitat sampling gear, including sonar, cameras, diving and dredges.
 An enclosed heated laboratory/sample work-up area is located just forward of the rear net lifting area.

 Research Vessel Pimephales